jaredkrinke/log/content/posts/programming-languages/minimal-dev-env.md

 I'll admit that it's unreasonable to expect modern programming languages to support development on a Raspberry Pi, but that also means that I'll be *unreasonably impressed* if a programming language is useful in a ridiculously constrained environment like this.

 # Wrapping up
 Feel free to let me know if you have any suggestions or if you've attempted anything similar (or want to!).
-You can email me at any address at the ".com" address in the address bar.
+You can email me at log@schemescape.com.

 Wish me luck!